Neural Embedding Compression For Efficient Multi-Task Earth Observation Modelling: Results

 \section{Results}

 \textit{1.
 Scene Classification:} \cref{fig:results_ucm} plots the results for the UCM Dataset.
-For the high-performance case, we observe that \textit{UQE} performs well until $5$ bit quantization and is only slightly outperformed by \textit{NEC}.
-For higher compression levels, this does not hold. \textit{NEC} is able to achieve $94\%$ accuracy at an average embedding size of $0.47$KB, a reduction of only $5\%$ in accuracy for a size reduction of $\sim$$700$x, greatly outperforming 3 and 2-bit \textit{UQE}.
-The benefit of transmitting the first layer of the decoder is also apparent, particularly as the compression level increases.
+For the high-performance case, we observe that the simple \textit{UQE} strategy performs well until $5$ bit quantization (the rightmost point in the plot), however, for higher compression levels, the accuracy rapidly drops. \textit{NEC} is able to achieve $94\%$ accuracy at an average embedding size of $0.47$KB, a reduction of only $5\%$ in accuracy for a size reduction of $\sim$$700$x from the raw data, greatly outperforming 3 and 2-bit \textit{UQE} as well as JPEG2000 in this bpp regime.
+Retaining the first layer of the decoder is crucial to maintain performance at very high compression.
+As the rate increases, our method delivers performance comparable to JPEG2000.

 \textit{2.
-Semantic Segmentation:} Results are shown in \cref{fig:results_potsdam}. \textit{NEC} scales better with compression, achieving more than a $100$x reduction in size with only $5\%$ reduced overall accuracy, compared to a $12\%$ drop in accuracy for comparable compression using \textit{UQE}. \cref{fig:visual_results} shows a visual comparison of the inference outputs.
+Semantic Segmentation:} Results are shown in \cref{fig:results_potsdam}. \textit{NEC} scales better than \textit{UQE} with compression, achieving a $100$x reduction in size with only $5\%$ reduced accuracy, compared to a $12\%$ drop for \textit{UQE}. \cref{fig:visual_results} shows a visual comparison of the inference outputs.
 For a smaller bit budget on this difficult image, with many separate occurrences of classes to identify, \textit{NEC} produces more accurate segmentation masks.

-In both tasks, we demonstrate the practical viability of our method, with only a small performance gap between \textit{RDC} and \textit{NEC} , despite not fine-tuning the encoder.
+In contrast to scene classification, our method only slightly outperforms JPEG 2000 through the whole bpp range, which may be explained by this task's greater reliance on high resolution image features.
+However, JPEG 2000 requires a large encoder to be run as a feature extractor on the client side, whereas \textit{NEC} directly provides useful features.